 Australians in Nepal should avoid all protests, demonstrations and large crowds as they may turn violent.
 If a demonstration or political rally occurs, you should avoid the area, minimise your movements and exercise a high degree of caution.

 We also recommend that you reconsider your need to travel on the East/West Highway, which has been specifically targeted by protestors aiming to disrupt travel along this route.

-The army has been deployed to some areas and curfews have been imposed.
-You should contact provincial or district authorities about where and when curfews may be enforced in the area.
 Curfews may also be enforced throughout Nepal at short notice.
-You should follow the instructions of local authorities, observe any curfews and seek advice from your tour company on safety and security issues.
+If this occurs, you should follow the instructions of local authorities, observe any curfews and seek advice from your tour company on safety and security issues.